MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-customer-support-swarming.md

 1. On the **Case details** page, select **Cancel swarm**.
 1. On the **Cancel this swarm?** dialog, select the reason you want to cancel the swarm from the dropdown list, and then select **Cancel swarm**.

-After the swarm is cancelled, a Dynamics 365 bot posts to the Teams chat to indicate that the swarm has been cancelled with a link to the swarm details in Dynamics 365.
+After the swarm is canceled, a Dynamics 365 bot posts to the Teams chat to indicate that the swarm has been canceled with a link to the swarm details in Dynamics 365.

-### Associated swarm
+### View associated swarms

 You can see the swarms that are associated with a case from the record.
 To view the associated swarms, in Customer Service workspace, go to the **Details** tab, and then view the **Associated swarms** card.